Gaoyuan-Li/multimodulon/docs/examples/visualization_tutorial.rst

        component="Core_1"
    )

-This returns a DataFrame with:
+This returns a subset of the gene table.

-* Gene identifiers
-* Gene names and products
-* COG categories
-* Gene weights
-* Presence in component (0/1)

 Activity Visualization
 ~~~~~~~~~~~~~~~~~~~~~~